Prepare for blast off!

 - Choose books YOU are interested in.

 - Check out different areas of the library!
-Try non-fiction, fiction, audiobooks, graphic novels, or magazines.
+Try non-fiction, fiction, audiobooks, graphic novels, and magazines.

 - It‘s okay to read a favorite book more than once!

-- It‘s okay to read books that are above or below your reading level.
+- It‘s also okay to read books that are above or below your reading level.

 - Ask your librarian for suggestions.
 If you don’t like a book, put it aside.